citrix/tech-marketing/projects/tech-zone/role-contributor.md

 *  Write in a personal, friendly style.
 Do not use the style of academic discourse.
 Avoid using unusual words if there is a simpler variant
 *  Write in present tense.
 For example, "the product reports the result" instead of "the product will report the result."

+  >**Important:**
+  >
-**IMPORTANT:** Only edit your article and image files.
+  >Only edit your markdown file and image files, do not try to edit other parts of Tech Zone.
 Many sections of the Tech Zone (e.g. landing page) are generated automatically and you don't need to care about them.

 ### Adding images